LLNL/Caliper/doc/services.rst

 .. envvar:: CALI_AGGREGATE_ATTRIBUTES

    Colon-separated list of aggregation attributes.
-The aggregate service aggregates values of aggregation attributes from all input snapshots with similar aggregation keys.
+The `aggregate` service aggregates values of aggregation attributes from all input snapshots with similar aggregation keys.
 Note that only attributes with the ``ASVALUE`` storage property can be aggregation attributes.

-   Default: ``time.inclusive.duration`` (Generates event-triggered time profiles, if `event` and `timestamp` services are enabled)
+   By default, the aggregation service determines aggregatable attributes automatically.
+With this configuration variable, the aggregation attributes can be set specifically (e.g., to select a subset).
+When set to `none`, the `aggregate` service will not aggregate any attributes, and only count the number of snapshots with similar keys.

+   Default: Empty (determine aggregation attributes automatically).

 Aggregation key
 ................................